 Workers’ Compensation Injuries

-Liability under Wisconsin's Workers' Compensation laws exists when an accident or disease-causing injury arises out of the employee's employment.
+Liability under Workers' Compensation laws exists when an accident or disease-causing injury arises out of the employee's employment.
 This may mean that an employee has suffered either a traumatic or overuse injury.
 Traumatic injuries occur when a specific incident causes a clear injury.
 Overuse injuries are often caused by repetitive motion ad develop over the course of an extended period of time.
-Wisconsin's Worker's Compensation laws offer protections for both traumatic and overuse injuries.
+Worker's Compensation laws offer protections for both traumatic and overuse injuries.

 While some injuries clearly occur during an employee's employment, other injuries are not so obvious and a dispute can arise.
 When dealing with a disputed workplace injury, be sure to contact the experienced attorneys at Walcheske & Luzi to defend your rights